Movie Review: Beyond the Mask

 As a veteran homeschooler myself, I’m proud of what the Burns family homeschoolers have accomplished.
 I can’t wait to see their next project.
 Bravo!

-If you would like to purchase or rent Beyond the Mask, by using the affiiliate links below you help this ministry without extra cost to yourself.
-The links are for Christianbook.com.
+If you would like to purchase or rent Beyond the Mask, by using the affiiliate link below you help this ministry without extra cost to yourself..
 Thank you!

 To find links for all Heritage of Truth interviews and blog posts, go to TV and Blog by Topic or TV and Blog by Guest/Author.